 You'll tell the adjudicator about your case if you choose a personal or telephone hearing.

 The adjudicator looks at the facts and evidence to decide the case at the end of the hearing.

 Personal and telephone hearings last around 30 minutes.

 Personal hearings are held in the area where the incident took place.
 You can ask the tribunal whether your hearing can take place closer to where you live.

 If you want someone to attend the personal hearing in your place you must:

 - give the person a written letter that says you want them to attend for you and has your signature on it

 You'll be given 28 days' notice of the date and venue for the personal hearing.

 - for special access requirements

-Someone from the council that gave you the ticket is allowed to attend the hearing.
+Someone from the council that gave you the ticket is allowed to attend a personal or telephone hearing.
 You'll be told before the hearing if someone will attend.